A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

-EWC \cite{li2020ewc} aims to preserve the diversity of the source GAN during adapting to a target domain with only a few samples, \eg, 10-shot.
-The importance of each parameter in source GAN is measured by Fisher Information (FI), and the change on each parameter during adaption is penalized based on its importance, \eg, change over important parameters is penalized more.
-CDC \cite{ojha2021cdc} aims to keep the diversity of the generated samples using a cross-domain correspondence loss.
+{\bf Constraining adaptation to prevent source-knowledge distortion.} Later, more advanced approaches were proposed by exploring the causes of source knowledge distortion during fine-tuning and then proposing constraints to prevent it.
+EWC \citep{li2020ewc} aims to preserve the diversity of the source GAN during adapting to a target domain with only a few samples, \eg, 10-shot.
+The importance of each parameter in source GAN is measured by Fisher Information (FI), and the change on each parameter during adaptation is penalized based on its importance, \eg, change over important parameters is penalized more.
+CDC \citep{ojha2021cdc} aims to keep the diversity of the generated samples using a cross-domain correspondence loss.
 Specifically, first, a batch of $N+1$ latent codes are sampled for image generation: $\{ G(z_0), ..., G(z_N) \}$.
-Then, using $G(z_0)$ as a reference, the similarity of generated samples to reference is measured for the generator before and after adaptation, resulting in two $N-way$ probability vectors.
+Then, using $G(z_0)$ as a reference, the similarity of generated samples to the reference is measured for the generator before and after adaptation, resulting in two $N-way$ probability vectors.
 The diversity is preserved by adding the KL divergence between these two probability vectors to the standard loss as a regularizer.
-MaskD~\cite{zhu2022few} applies random masks to extracted features of $D$, on top of CDC \cite{ojha2021cdc}, to prevent overfitting.
-DDPM-PA \cite{zhu2022few_dm} uses a pairwise adaptation method similar to CDC for adapting diffusion models to the new domain.
-RSSA \cite{xiao2022rssa} extends the cross-domain consistency idea of the CDC \cite{ojha2021cdc} to a more constrained form by preserving the structural similarity of the samples before and after adaptation.
-ProSC \cite{moon2023prosc} extends RRSA by performing a progressive adaptation to the target domain in $N$ iterations instead of a single adaptation to reduce the gap between pair of domains.
-CSR \cite{gou2023csr} uses a similar idea to CDC but applies semantic loss directly to the spatial space, \ie, generated images with $G_s$ and $G_t$.
+MaskD~\citep{zhu2022few} applies random masks to extracted features of $D$, on top of CDC \citep{ojha2021cdc}, to prevent overfitting.
+DDPM-PA \citep{zhu2022few_dm} uses a pairwise adaptation method similar to CDC for adapting diffusion models to the new domain.
+RSSA \citep{xiao2022rssa} extends the cross-domain consistency idea of the CDC \citep{ojha2021cdc} to a more constrained form by preserving the structural similarity of the samples before and after adaptation.
+ProSC \citep{moon2023prosc} extends RRSA by performing a progressive adaptation to the target domain in $N$ iterations instead of a single adaptation to reduce the gap between pairs of domains.
+CSR \citep{gou2023csr} uses a similar idea to CDC but applies semantic loss directly to the spatial space, \ie, generated images with $G_s$ and $G_t$.
+DWSC \citep{hou_dynamic} proposes the dynamic weighted semantic correspondence between the source and target generator during adaptation to preserve the diversity.
+SSCR \citep{israr2024few} extends CDC by computing more accurate similarity scores by leveraging frozen Siamese networks \citep{chen2020simple}.